richgel999/ufo_data/bin/anon_pdf.md

 *   [https://youtu.be/VGhkmhgZN00](https://youtu.be/VGhkmhgZN00)

-**(PUBLIC DOMAIN)** - 4 December 2020 — Jacques Vallee states in 2020 that the entity that controls the UAP issue and controls study of it in intelligence agencies (like the CIA) is a “private contractor.”
+**(PUBLIC DOMAIN)** - 4 December 2020 — Jacques Vallée states in 2020 that the entity that controls the UAP issue and controls study of it in intelligence agencies (like the CIA) is a “private contractor.”
 He nervously says he doesn’t want to reveal who has UAP metals, but then James Fox asks him if he can indirectly answer the question by discussing a contractor involved in the Robertson Panel, and Vallee states it is Battelle Memorial Institute.
 He then won’t answer any more questions on if Battelle has UAP crash recovered metals.

 *   [https://www.reddit.com/r/ufo/comments/k7mvgg/did_anyone_catch_what_jacques_vallee_said_about/](https://www.reddit.com/r/ufo/comments/k7mvgg/did_anyone_catch_what_jacques_vallee_said_about/)